Oleg-Imanilov/smart-home/readme.md

 WebServer also connected to [MQTT](http://mqtt.org/) broker.
 It listening to the triggers and sends commands.
 The WebApp contains management of all equipment and rules.
 It contains database to store historical data like events, temperature, humidity e.t.c.
 The WebApp also gives interface to monitor & manually controll every connected device.

-Server have limited/secured connection by port forwarding to the internet - so services like [IFTTT](https://ifttt.com/discover) may be configured with any other smart home services like Alexa or Google assist or any other 3rd party service.
+Server have [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) to send/recieve commands of outer services with limited/secured connection by port forwarding to the internet - so services like [IFTTT](https://ifttt.com/discover) may be configured with any other smart home services like Alexa or Google assist or any other 3rd party service.

 Each IOT device may be configured by IOT configurator (Also esp8266 device).
 When you installing or moving one of IOT devices across your house, you just need to start it in "install" mode when [IOT](https://en.wikipedia.org/wiki/Internet_of_things) configurator is on.
 Devices will automatically connect and configuration will be copied from configurator into IOT device flash memory.